 When you interact with the same people over a long period of time, issues are bound to arise, and conflicts are likely to appear.
 One of my first suggestions would be to create a group on WhatsApp, WeChat or Facebook to communicate quickly and easily with all your flat mates at the same time.
 Remember, just like in any relationship, communication is key.
 Noise, cleaning habits and cultural clashes are some of the most common problem sources that could make the air in your flat become tense from time to time.
 In this article I will explain how they can become issues and how you can attempt to avoid and/or appease the situation.

-We all like to listen to music or watch Netflix, some of us occasionally talk on the phone, or we may even like to have company over in our rooms or in our flat’s common areas.
+We all like to listen to music, watch Netflix, and talk on the phone or on FaceTime to our family and friends.
 Whatever the reason may be for you increasing the normal noise level in your flat, do not forget you live with other people.
 Try and be considerate of your flatmates who may be studying or resting while you have a get-together or party planned.

 Sometimes it may be you having to bear with a little extra noise.
 Maybe you’ve had a stressful day and feel more intolerable than usual.
 If you do, try and rationalize your irritation.
 Is the noise actually that bad?
 Give it a few minutes to see if it continues.
 Be patient.
 If it doesn’t, kindly ask your neighbors to keep it down.